chrisseaton/chrisseaton.github.io/rubytruffle/jokerconf17/index.md

-Now, the details of `emitAdd` are a bit complicated and abstracted because arithmetic operators have a lot of different combinations of operands to encode and the different operators can share most of their code, so I will change the our program to do something a little simpler.
+Now, the details of `emitAdd` are a bit complicated and abstracted because arithmetic operators have a lot of different combinations of operands to encode and the different operators can share most of their code, so I will change our program to do something a little more simple.

 {% highlight java %}
 int workload(int a) {